Nick Kerbawy: Biography

 In February 1946, Kerbawy was appointed a member of the American Associated of College Baseball Coaches Publicity committee.
 In 1948, after serving four years with Michigan State, Kerbawy left to become public relations director of the Detroit Lions of the National Football League (NFL), after being persuaded by the Lions' coach Bo McMillin.
 He also became the Lions' publicist, "tak[ing] over the job, house and furniture of Fred De Lano", the prior person in the position, according to The Index-Journal.
-In c.
-June 1948, Kerbawy was named the college sports publicity "Man of the Year".
+In the middle of 1948, Kerbawy was named the college sports publicity "Man of the Year".

 In the following two seasons, Kerbawy also gained the positions of assistant general manager and business manager.
-After McMillin was fired in the 1951 season, Kerbawy was promoted to general manager.
-Kerbawy and the Lions' coach Buddy Parker were responsible for building one of the NFL's best teams in the 1950s: in recent years the team had finished as bad as 2–10, but in Kerbawy's first year as general manager, he helped them compile a record of 7–4–1 and in the next year, he took them all the way to the league championship game, which they won 17–7 over the Cleveland Browns.
-It was the first time Detroit had won the championship in 17 years, and the second time overall.
+After McMillin was fired during the 1951 season, Kerbawy was promoted to general manager.
+Kerbawy and the Lions' coach Buddy Parker were responsible for building one of the NFL's best teams in the 1950s.
+In recent years the team had finished as bad as 2–10, but in Kerbawy's first year as general manager, he helped them compile a record of 7–4–1 and in the next year, he took them all the way to the league championship game, which they won 17–7 over the Cleveland Browns.
+It was the first time Detroit had won the championship in 17 years and the second time overall.